- What is ABA Therapy?

 - Prompt: Most of ABA therapy is teaching the child to carry out tasks through placed prompts.

-- It causes a behavior.
-Behavior: the way the child reacts to the prompt is called the behavior.
+- Behavior: the way the child reacts to the prompt is called the behavior.
 Behaviors can include:

 - Verbalizing-laugh, cry, scream.